ChrisHIV/teaching/README.md

 A [blog post](https://www.coronavirus-fraser-group.org/blog#8august2021) explaining our group's paper modelling the effectiveness of daily lateral flow testing as an alternative strategy for reducing transmission from the traced close contacts of SARS-CoV-2 index cases.

+Here are some [bash commands](https://www.dropbox.com/s/65eyimir8aukxe6/CommonBashCommands.sh?dl=0)</a> (i.e. working with the terminal / command line) that I find helpful.

 For experts I've also written summaries of some conferences:
 * Epidemics8 in 2021 [here](https://twitter.com/ChrisWymant/status/1465775301972185088)
 * COVID-19: Advances and Remaining Challenges in 2021 [here](https://twitter.com/ChrisWymant/status/1443248100143927296)